 This way I get duplicate data.
 But it is only temporary.
 When I archive this project, I can delete any shared versions and keep my original files sourcing from the library.
 I also have the possibility to add notes and change project details before I share it.

 We started with blenders pink textures and ended up with a complete system.
-Having a good structure for your assets is just good practice, and it helps to avoid more problems than just textures not sourcing correctly.
-Just being aware of relative and absolute file paths can get you a long way to understanding why life sometimes is an untangled mess of corrupt data paths.
+Having a good structure for your assets is simply good practice, and it helps to avoid more problems than just textures not sourcing correctly.
+Just being aware of relative and absolute file paths can get you a long way to understanding why life sometimes feels like an untangled mess of corrupt data paths.

 I hope you enjoyed reading, and as always, please share this so that others may benefit.
 It also helps me to grow the website and provide more and better content.
 If you want more, you can also consider subscribing to the newsletter and for feedback or questions, comment below.